-This plan talks about a special part of the Country of the Bundjalung of Byron Bay (Arakwal) people known as Hayters Hill Nature Reserve which is situated 5 kilometres south west of the township of Byron Bay.
+This plan talks about a special part of the Country of the Bundjalung of Byron Bay (Arakwal) people (referred to as the Arakwal in this plan) known as Hayters Hill Nature Reserve which is situated 5 kilometres south-west of the township of Byron Bay.

-The reserve is an important part of Country to the Bundjalung of Byron Bay (Arakwal) people for a range of reasons including its role as a lookout where ancestors could observe people travelling along the coast and as a rare remnant of the once extensive Big Scrub rainforests which sustained generations of Bundjalung people.
+The reserve is an important part of Country to the Arakwal for a range of reasons including its role as a lookout where ancestors could observe people travelling along the coast and as a rare remnant of the once extensive Big Scrub rainforests which sustained generations of Bundjalung people.

-As an outcome of the second Indigenous Land Use Agreement (ILUA 2) between the Bundjalung of Byron Bay (Arakwal) people and the State government a Management Committee has been established for the NPWS Byron Coast Area, including Hayters Hill Nature Reserve.
-The committee enables joint management of the Hayters Hill Nature Reserve by NPWS and the Bundjalung of Byron Bay (Arakwal) people.
+As an outcome of the second Indigenous Land Use Agreement (ILUA 2) between the Arakwal and the State government a Management Committee has been established for the NPWS Byron Coast Area, including Hayters Hill Nature Reserve.
+The committee enables joint management of the Hayters Hill Nature Reserve by NPWS and the Arakwal.